 One of the biggest compliance mistakes is treating every invoice rule as if it applies across customs, VAT, and exports in exactly the same way.
 It does not.
 For South African customs purposes, SC-CF-30 is an import invoice policy.
 It is aimed at invoices used to support import clearance and explicitly does not cover exported goods.
 That means teams should not assume the same standing invoice policy governs every commercial invoice used in South African cross-border trade.

 It is also important not to confuse customs invoice requirements with domestic VAT invoice rules.
 The same company may issue a tax invoice for VAT purposes and also prepare a commercial invoice for customs support, but the legal tests are different.
 Customs officers and declarants focus on whether the invoice helps support tariff classification, customs valuation, origin claims, quantity, and the declared SAD 500 data.
 VAT rules focus on whether the invoice meets tax invoicing standards for input tax and domestic tax compliance.
+If the same supplier invoices feed the VAT return, keep a separate VAT201 supplier-invoice working file for input-tax classification and reconciliation.
 If your team needs the VAT side of that distinction, see South Africa VAT invoice requirements.

 The easiest way to keep scope clear is to separate documents into three buckets: